Autism—Huge Improvements in Speech, Sensory, Eye-Contact, and Attention

 Primitive reflex integration helps a 7-year-old with autism connect with those around him.

-Tools from the Brain and Sensory Foundations program help a little boy with move beyond emotional dysregulation, as well as sensory processing, speech, and impulse control issues.
+Tools from the Brain and Sensory Foundations program help a little boy with autism to move beyond emotional dysregulation as well as sensory processing, speech, and impulse control issues.

 Submitted by Heather Bowsher, COTA